eclipse-iceoryx/iceoryx/doc/error-handling.md

 ## cxx::expected
 1. Consider renaming cxx::expected to cxx::result, which is more in line with languages such as *Rust* and conveys the meaning more clearly.
 2. Add has_value (in addition to has_error) for consistency with *cxx::optional*.
-3. Improve the monadic error handling (beyond *and_then*, *or_else*) to allow for better pipelining of multiplie consecutive calls (especially in the success case).
-This requires careful consideration of supported use cases and intended behaviour but can reduce control flow code (if ... else ...) in error cases considerably.
+3. Improve the monadic error handling (beyond *and_then*, *or_else*) to allow for better pipelining of multiple consecutive calls (especially in the success case).
+This requires careful consideration of supported use cases and intended behavior but can reduce control flow code (if ... else ...) in error cases considerably.